VIC-modules over noncommutative rings: Ordered VIC : local Noetherianity

 Let $(\fP,\preceq)$ be a poset.
 We say that $\fP$ is {\em well partially ordered} if for any infinite sequence

 we can find indices $i_1 < i_2 < i_3 < \cdots$ such that

 In fact, it is enough to just prove that

-Here's a quick proof of this.
+Here is a quick proof of this.
 Letting $I = \Set{$i$}{there does not exist $j>i$ with $p_j \succeq p_i$}$, if $I$ is infinite then it provides a sequence of elements of $\fP$ violating \eqref{eqn:smallsequence}, so $I$ must be finite and we can find the sequence \eqref{eqn:bigsequence} starting with any index larger than all the indices in $I$.

 We will need the following specific well partial ordering.
-Fix a finite set $\Sigma$, and let $\Sigma^{\ast}$ be the set of words $s_1 \cdots s_n$ whose letters $s_i$ are in $\Sigma$.
-Define a partial ordering on $\Sigma^{\ast}$ by saying that $s_1 \cdots s_n \preceq t_1 \cdots t_m$ if there exists a strictly increasing function $f\colon \{1,\ldots,n\} \rightarrow \{1,\ldots,m\}$ with the following two properties: \begin{compactitem} \item $s_i = t_{f(i)}$ for $1 \leq i \leq n$, and \item for all $1 \leq j \leq m$, there exists some $1 \leq i \leq n$ such that $f(i) \leq j$ and $t_{f(i)} = t_j$. \end{compactitem} We then have the following theorem, which is a variant on Higman's Lemma \cite{HigmanLemma}.
+Fix a finite set $\Sigma$, and let $\Sigma^{\ast}$ be the set of words $s_1 \cdots s_p$ whose letters $s_i$ are in $\Sigma$.
+Define a partial ordering on $\Sigma^{\ast}$ by saying that $s_1 \cdots s_p \preceq t_1 \cdots t_q$ if there exists a strictly increasing function $\lambda \colon \{1,\ldots,p\} \rightarrow \{1,\ldots,q\}$ with the following two properties: \begin{compactitem} \item $s_i = t_{\lambda(i)}$ for $1 \leq i \leq p$, and \item for all $1 \leq j \leq q$, there exists some $1 \leq i \leq p$ such that $\lambda(i) \leq j$ and $t_{\lambda(i)} = t_j$. \end{compactitem} We then have the following theorem, which is a variant on Higman's Lemma \cite{HigmanLemma}.

 \begin{lemma}[{\cite[Proposition 8.2.1]{SamSnowdenGrobner}}] For all finite sets $\Sigma$, the ordering $(\Sigma^{\ast},\preceq)$ is a well partial ordering. \end{lemma}

 \begin{remark} An alternate proof of Lemma \ref{lemma:words} can be found in \cite[Proof of Prop.
 7.5]{draismakuttler}. \end{remark}